-- 150 milligrams of sodium (6% DV)
+150 milligrams of sodium (6% DV)

 If your mind is blown by these nutrition facts, hold onto your skull because there is more.
-The McDonald’s Shamrock Shake consists of 33 different ingredients!
-THIRTY-THREE ingredients for a SHAKE.
+The McDonald’s Shamrock Shake consists of 35 different ingredients!
+THIRTY-FIVE ingredients for a SHAKE.
 I’d say that might be okay if those ingredients were natural, safe and straight-forward, but the sad thing is that they are not.
 Many of these ingredients are artificial, chemical-heavy preservatives that wreak havoc on our health.
 The ingredients that make up this creamy treat concern me more than its calories and fat content.

 These ingredients include: